What is the paleo diet, and does it hold the key to health?

 Our group agreed with the recommendations to eat fewer sweets and salty snacks.
-All eating patterns that include fewer sweets and salty snacks benefit health since these foods are high in calories and low in nutrients.
-Minimally processed foods, or foods in the most natural state, provide more nutrients and fiber than processed variations.
+All eating patterns that include fewer sweets and salty snacks benefit health since these foods are ultra-processed, high in calories and low in nutrients.
+Minimally processed, whole foods, or foods in the most natural state, provide more nutrients and fiber than processed variations.
 Additionally, we agree that some people may experience weight loss and increased satiety by eating more protein and fewer carbohydrates.

 We were all skeptical of the basis of the diet.
 There was a lack of scientific research supporting the diet as superior and no evidence that prehistoric humans were healthier than humans now.
 In fact, they didn't live as long as humans today; infectious disease and accidents shortened lives so most did not live long enough to develop chronic diseases.
 Also, it is an incorrect assertion that modern humans are biologically identical to their Paleolithic ancestors.
 Most people have adapted to be able to tolerate and enjoy grains (less than 1% of Americans are diagnosed with celiac disease, and gluten sensitivity is estimated to be about 5%–6%) and dairy (only about 12% of Americans have self-reported lactose intolerance, and many of these people can enjoy some types of dairy foods).
 We were also unsure why the book recommends avoiding beans and peanuts.